-In our upcoming book Performing Under Pressure, we differentiate between the performance pressure organizations and individuals face and stress.
+In our New York Times, bestselling book Performing Under Pressure, we differentiate between the performance pressure organizations and individuals face and stress.
 Working with high performers and people who deal with pressure, we help them see that while there are many stressful moments in our lives, not all of them are created equal.
 In fact, we define “Pressure moments” as stressful moments that matter.
 In the book, we identify three key factors that differentiate a pressure moment from a stressful moment:

 - The outcome is uncertain